wallytutor/finite-element-method/src/Gmsh/README.md

     - Use `Mesh.Smoothing` to apply smoothing for a more regular mesh

 1. [Background meshes](t7.geo)
+    - Mesh sizes can be specified accurately by providing a background mesh
+    - Background meshes *BM* are composed, *e.g* of scalar triangles `ST`
+    - If the *BM* is based on an actual mesh, create `NewModel` (see comment)

 1. [Post-processing, image export and animations](t8.geo)